EnviDat/datacite-websnap/README.md

 | `AWS_SECRET_ACCESS_KEY` | AWS secret access key                    |

 Supports setting environment variables in a `.env` file.

+The `.env` file **must** be located in the directory where the CLI is being executed.

+For example, if you are running the program from `my-drive/cli-tools/datacite-websnap` then the `.env` file **must** be in that directory.

 Example `.env` file: